Boundary

 - •Complexity Auditor: "Each additional microservice adds a mental overhead and testing burden; is it justified?"

-- •Domain Purist: "The proposed schema violates the invariants of our billing domain — this will create bugs downstream."
+- •Domain Purist: "The proposed schema violates the invariants of our billing domain.
+This will create bugs downstream."

 The debate is not about answers.
 It's about decision risk surfaces.
 The output is not a verdict.
 It is a decision map.